Particular/docs.particular.net/servicecontrol/backup-sc-database.md

 ## Instances using RavenDB 5

-INFO: Applies to ServiceControl XX.YY.ZZ or newer instances with the RavenDB 5 engine
+INFO: Applies to ServiceControl 4.26.0 or newer instances using the RavenDB 5 engine

 For ServiceControl instances using RavenDB 5, refer to the [official RavenDB documentation on how to perform a backup and restore data](https://ravendb.net/docs/article-page/5.4/csharp/server/ongoing-tasks/backup-overview).

 ## Instances using RavenDB 3.5

+{{INFO: Applies to:
-INFO: Applies to ServiceControl XX.YY.ZZ or newer instances with the RavenDB 3.5 engine or any prior version
+* ServiceControl 4.26.0 or newer instances using the RavenDB 3.5 engine
+* ServiceControl 4.25.x or lower
+}}

 ### Backup